01kazu/youtuve_channel_data_analysis/README.md

 2. Provide recommendations on content she can upload on their channel.

 Metrics
-1. Dividing the View count by the subscribers count of the channel
+1. views_per_subscribers: Dividing the View count by the subscribers count of the channel
-2. Dividing the Like count by the subscribers count of the channel
+2. likes_per_subscribers: Dividing the Like count by the subscribers count of the channel

 # Data source

 - What data is needed to achieve our objective?

-We need data on the top Nigerian Food Content Creators in 2024 that includes their
+We need data on the top Nigerian Food Content Creators in 2024 that includes their:
 - channel name
 - total subscribers
 - video title